Monthly Reminder

 MEMBERSHIP SUBSCRIPTIONS

-Please note that as of 1 October, all membership invoicing will be handled by Wits Bird Club.
-Invoices will no longer be issued by BirdLife South Africa, and all payments will in future be made to Wits Bird Club.
-Membership of BirdLife South Africa will be invoiced separately by their membership division
+Please note that as of 1 October 2024, all membership invoicing is handled by Wits Bird Club.
+BirdLife South Africa no longer issue invoices, and all membership payments are to be made to Wits Bird Club.
+Membership of BirdLife South Africa will be invoiced separately by their membership division.

 President Ridge Bird Sanctuary